 Its highlight is the 10 day battery life and $20 price tag.
 Other than that, you get a heart rate sensor, multiple sports options and smartphone music control.
 Nothing really to write home about.

-Realme Band 2 – first images
+Realme Band 2 – technical specs

 Essential reading: Best fitness trackers and health gadgets